X16Community/x16-emulator/README.md

 The debugger requires `-debug` to start.
 Without it, it is disabled.

 There are 2 panels you can control.
 The code panel, the top left half, and the data panel, the bottom half of the screen.
-You can also edit the contents of the registers PC, A, X, Y, and SP.
+You can also edit the contents of the registers PC, A, B, C, D, K, DB, X, Y, and SP.

+Greyed out numbers in the register display indicate values that are fixed at their given value due to the current processor state.
+This applies to
+- the high bytes of X and Y if the index flags is set
+- the flags M (memory) and I (index) if emulation mode is active
+- the high byte of SP if emulation mode is active.

 The debugger uses its own command line with the following syntax: